5 Steps in Decision Making Process

-Anyway -and I have never skinned a cat, and I hope you haven’t either but it’s a saying that there’s different ways of going about things, find all the alternatives.
+Anyway -and I have never skinned a cat, and I hope you haven’t either, but it’s way of saying that there’s different ways of going about things, find all the alternatives.
 Three, assess all of those alternatives.
 Now, we’ve identified our problem.
 We’ve identified our issue.

 We’ve listed -we haven’t evaluated yet- we’ve just listed every last possible alternative for meeting the issue or solving the problem.
 Now we’re going to go through the evaluation process of each and every one of those alternatives.
 Someone may have proposed, or you may have thought of an alternative that’s utterly infeasible, ludicrous.